superlativeinstruments/manuals.playsuperlative.com/SB01/microtuning.md

 ![FIGURE 2.2](assets/control-tuning-table-light.png){#figure-2.2}

 An adjustable tuning offset can be applied to each key on the SB01 in cents (-99 to +99).
-You can click and drag on a key to adjust its offset, or enter a value directly in the input box.
-After entry, the offset will be applied to the connected synth immediately.
+Click and drag on a key to adjust its offset, or enter a value directly in the input box.
+After entry, the offset will be directly applied to the connected synth.

 Upon saving, the tuning table will be stored in the user tuning table slot.